-In addition to the 12-volt fuses and breakers described in this section, some components have additional fuse protection as supplied or required by their manufacturer.
+In addition to the 12-volt fuses and breakers described in the this section, some components have additional fuse protection as supplied or required by their manufacturer.
 These locations are:

-- 1. LP detector: 2-amp fuse behind detector - 2.
-Battery Separator power line to engine battery: 150-amp in-line fuse inside Sprinter battery compartment under the driver's floorboard - 3.
-Monitor panel battery voltage display: under the roadside jumper seat.
-(1 amp) - 4.
-Inverter: 150-amp in-line fuse under the roadside jumper seat. - 5.
-Dash radio: Thermal fuse in box under the roadside jumper seat. - 6.
-Rear view camera: 1.5-watt in-line fuse under drivers seat. (#11 fuse) - 7.
-Thermostat display: Fused to 5-amp breaker on side of furnace.
+- 1. LP detector: 1-amp fuse, behind detector. - Battery Separator power line to chassis battery: 150-amp in-line fuse, inside Sprinter battery compartment under the driver's floorboard. - 3.
+Battery Separator: 7.5 amp, under the passenger seat. - 4.
+Rear view camera/monitor: 2 fuses (5 amp and 1 amp), located above the dome light.
+Remove light to access.